-- Annual accounts (annual report) - VAT return - \circ $\,$ Companies with a VAT number in Switzerland provide the VAT return submitted to the FTA - Companies without a VAT number in Switzerland send the completed VAT form to the FOC, i.e. the three key figures from the calculation as per the FTA instructions (200, 221, 235).
+Companies without a VAT number in Switzerland send the completed VAT form to the FOC, i.e. the three key figures from the calculation as per the FTA instructions (200, 221, 235).

-Companies that do not earn the majority of their revenue from \rightarrow television or \rightarrow on-demand services, must also submit the following supporting documents:
+Companies that do not earn the majority of their revenue from \rightarrow television or \rightarrow on-demand services, must submit annotated supporting documents confirming the turnover for the services indicated in the reporting on FPF (e.g. references to passages from the annual accounts, extracts from the accounts).